mendesfsweden/milestone-project1/README.md

 ### Strategy

-The overall goal is to promote the author's work by creating an organized website that is easy to navigate through.
+The main goal is to promote the author's work by creating an organized website that is easy, for both B2C and potencial B2B visitors, to navigate through.

 ### Scope

-The users will be able to see a major part of the author's work in the different categories as well as
+The users will be able to see a major part of the author's work in the different categories.
+The social media links are also available as well as all the contact information at the bottom of the page.

 ### Structure